 The members of our Audit Committee are Messrs.
 Tong and Redd and Ms. Fulton.
 Mr. Tong is the Chairman of this committee.
 Our Board of Directors has affirmatively determined that Messrs.
-Redd and Tong and Ms. Fulton are independent as described in the rules of the NYSE and the Securities Exchange Act of 1934, as amended (the "Exchange Act").
-Our Board of Directors has also determined that, based upon relevant experience, Mr. Tong is an "audit committee financial expert" as defined in Item 407 of Regulation S-K of the Exchange Act.
+Tong and Redd and Ms. Fulton are independent as described in the rules of the NYSE and the Securities Exchange Act of 1934, as amended (the "Exchange Act").
+Our Board of Directors has also determined that, based upon relevant experience, Mr. Tong is an "audit committee financial expert" as defined in Item 407 of Regulation S-K.

 This committee oversees, reviews, acts on and reports on various auditing and accounting matters to our Board of Directors, including: the selection of our independent accountants, the scope of our annual audits, fees to be paid to the independent accountants, the performance of our independent accountants and our accounting practices.
 In addition, the Audit Committee oversees our compliance programs relating to legal and regulatory requirements.
-We have adopted an Audit Committee charter defining the committee's primary duties in a manner consistent with the rules of the SEC and NYSE or market standards that is posted on the Company's website at www.targaresources.com.
-The Audit Committee held seven meetings during 2012.
+We have adopted an Audit Committee charter defining the committee's primary duties in a manner consistent with the rules of the SEC and NYSE that is posted on the Company's website at www.targaresources.com.
+The Audit Committee held six meetings during 2013.